5 examples of gamification that make Duolingo the best at user retention

 #4 Leaderboards encourage competition and social interaction

 Every time a user completes a course, they earn points that gain them a place on a leaderboard.
 This feature triggers a sense of competition and the need to prove yourself as a leader.
+Therefore, it also creates a daily habit, as you wish to collect more points and advance upwards.
 In addition, the app often shows where your friends are placed, or tells you when they have achieved something.
 Not only does this provide the opportunity to congratulate friends on progress, but it also motivates you to keep up with your peers!

 leaderboard gamification features

 The famous streak feature has a huge impact.
 Of course, it is indispensable in forming the daily habits that Duolingo’s product manager Gilani spoke about.
 As an app developer, you use gamification to incentivize behavior in users.
 A streak incentivizes persistence and engagement.
-This keeps users glued to the app!
+This turns the app into a sticky experience!

 Combined with the ‘weekend amulet’, where users can take a weekend off without losing their streak, you get a winning formula for user retention.
-In fact, users offered a streak wager see a 14% boost in day 14 user retention!
+Users offered a streak wager see a 14% boost in day 14 user retention!

 duolingo examples of gamification